-The online Neurosurgery Postgraduate Diploma is designed for healthcare professionals in the UK and overseas who want to specialise in Neurosurgery and develop both theoretical knowledge and research skills.
+The Postgraduate Diploma in Neurosurgery is designed for healthcare professionals in the UK and overseas who want to specialise in Neurosurgery and develop both theoretical knowledge and research skills.

-- Critically appraise current developments and guidance in neurosurgery.
+- On completion of this neurosurgeon course students will be able to critically appraise current developments and guidance in neurosurgery.

 - Critically apply an advanced knowledge of neurosurgical conditions to healthcare decision making.